Gomshall station – Abinger Hammer – Abinger Common – Friday Street – Leith Hill – Coldharbour – Holmwood station

 damming of the River Tillingbourne, to provide power for a hammer mill, part of Surrey’s sizeable iron industry which developed in the 16th century.
 The pond, beyond the village, is now a watercress farm.
 Today, Abinger Hammer and its fine village green is a popular local beauty spot, overlooked by the early 20th century Hammer Clock.
 The blacksmith figure (known as Jack) strikes the bell with his hammer every hour.
 The motto on the clock reads “By me you know how fast to go”.

 - Beyond the cottages, the road curves up hill through a wooded cutting.
 At the top, head right at a bridleway sign.
 The fenced path leads across a low hilltop, with the North Downs escarpment to the left.
 Through a gate, you enter the open National Trust land of Broomy Downs, keeping to the track climbing ahead.

 - From the top of the rise, the track drops gently through the woods to reach a small clearing.
 Here, leave the main track and take the grassy path veering R along the edge of the clearing.
 Keep straight ahead (there is a footpath waymark post hidden under an oak tree to the left).

 - The path veers right as it re-enters the woods, before dropping steeply through the bracken.
-It exits the woods at a stile and cuts across a large meadow.
-From the end of the meadow, a clear path wanders through the woods around the boundary of a large garden, before joining a short drive and reaching the A25 for the final time.
+Cross a sandy path and keep straight ahead to exit the woods at a kissing gate.
+The path then cuts across a large meadow.
+From the end of the meadow, a clear path heads right through another kissing gate and wanders through the woods around the boundary of a large garden, before joining a short drive and reaching the A25 for the final time.